Korean War Legacy Project

 Life on the Aircraft Carrier

 Carl Witwer describes how life was like on the U.S.S.
 Bon Homme Richard.
 He discusses how many people, weapons, planes, and the size of the carrier.
-He also compares life on an aircraft carrier compared to life on a destroyer ship.
+He described when a plane took off the deck and dropped but never rose back up.
+The pilot had to be rescued.
+He continues by comparing life on an aircraft carrier compared to life on a destroyer ship.

 Share this Clip +